Batman and Robin (comic book): "Earthly Delights: Scenes From A Work in Progress" (issue #26)

-Volume 2 (2011–2015)
+Volume 2

 Following the timeline-altering Flashpoint storyline, DC Comics cancelled all of their ongoing superhero titles and relaunched 52 new series, all starting with #1 issues in an initiative called The New 52.
 Among the relaunched series was Batman and Robin.

 The relaunched DC Universe features several notable differences from its previous incarnation, making all of the established heroes roughly five years younger than their previous versions before the relaunch.
 While much of Batman's history from the previous DC Universe remains intact, Bruce Wayne is again the only hero serving as Batman and as such, he has replaced Dick Grayson in this title.
 Volume 2 features the exploits of Bruce and Damian, father and son, as Batman and Robin.

 The team of writer Peter Tomasi and artist Patrick Gleason return to the title upon the relaunch, telling a story of a man from Bruce's past arriving in Gotham as both a vigilante and enemy of Batman, as well as trying to seduce Damian away from a form of crimefighting that defies his lethal and unpredictable skill and nature.
 The series takes place between Justice League International and Batman: The Dark Knight.

 Damian Wayne discovers it harder to work with Bruce and reveals that he prefers to work with Dick.
 When Bruce subjugates Damian to lessons that he had his previous "sons" undertake, he ends up telling Damian that he does not trust him.
 Morgan Ducard then strains the relationship between Damian and Bruce and manages to sway Damian over to his side.
 Morgan then takes Damian to his base with a prisoner and Damian reveals their alliance to be a ruse and gives away their location to Bruce.
 When Bruce arrives, a brutal battle ensues which ends with Damian killing Morgan and passing out.